rex-enigma/health_management_system/README.md

 6. **Delete Health Program:** Users can delete a health program
 7. **View Clients**: Users can view a paginated list of clients with infinite scrolling.
 8. **Search Clients**: Users can search clients by first or last name, with results paginated.
-View Client Profile: Users can view detailed client information in ClientProfileView, including enrolled programs, diagnoses, and personal details.
+View Client Profile: Users can view detailed client information, including enrolled programs, diagnoses, and personal details.
 1.  **Register Client**: Users can register a new client with details like name, gender, date of birth, contact info, address, and diagnoses.
 2.   **Delete Client**: Users can delete a client
 3.   **Enroll Client in Programs**: Users can enroll a client in eligible health programs with eligibility checks based on age and diagnoses.